CluedIn-io/CluedIn.Documentation/_docs/Crawler/Agents/Using Agents.md

 * CluedIn.Crawling._CrawlerName_.Core
 * CluedIn.Crawling._CrawlerName_.Infrastructure

-_Note, that Provider project is not required because Provider is registereted in the cloud WebApi instance.
+!!! _Note, that Provider project is not required because Provider is registereted in the cloud WebApi instance.
 Everything that is contained in the Provider project will be executed from the cluster_

+!! _Ensure that all of the dependencies needed by your crawler are also deployed along with the crawler assemblies._

 Crawler assemblies needs to be moved into `<agent-root>/Agent` folder and will be picked up once the Agent is started.